Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Introduction

 \section{Introduction}

-Autonomous multi-agent systems (MAS) are wide-spread in society, from financial markets and autonomous vehicles to social media ecosystems, having a profound real-life impact on human stakeholders~\cite{kirilenko2017flash,lta2014smart,schwarting2019social,gillespie2018custodians}.
-While MAS are highly capable, they also contribute to the gradual erosion of human autonomy and oversight, as exemplified by the 2010 stock market flash crash~\cite{kirilenko2017flash} or social media echo chambers~\cite{zuiderveen2016should}.
-Recently, concerns over emergent risks from advanced artificial intelligence (AI) in MAS, e.g. collusion, miscoordination, and goal misalignment, have also gained attention, increasing concerns over the trust, reliability, and uptake of these new technologies~\cite{hammon2025caif}, simultaneously fuelling calls for robust AI governance~\cite{iaseai2025statement,coe2024frameworkai}.
+Autonomous agents in multi-agent systems (MAS), e.g. self-driving cars and trading algorithms, are increasingly capable.
+They also contribute to the AI-fuelled erosion of human autonomy and oversight, as exemplified by fatal self-driving car incidents~\cite{kalra2016DrivingSafety}, multiple stock market flash crashes~\cite{kirilenko2017flash}, or social media echo chambers~\cite{geschke2019tripleFilterBubble}.
+More recently, concerns over emergent risks from advanced artificial intelligence (AI) in MAS, for example collusion, miscoordination, and goal misalignment, have also gained attention~\cite{anthropic2025misalignment}.
+Given the above, the trustworthiness, reliability, and uptake of these new technologies is called into question~\citep{hammond2025caif,anthropic2025misalignment}, which is increasingly fuelling stronger and more urgent calls for AI governance~\citep[e.g.][]{iaseai2025statement,coe2024frameworkai}.